AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/conf-bulk-activation-publish-map-collection.md

 1. Click on the **Bulk Publish Dashboard** tile.

-    A list of bulk activation map collections are displayed.
+    A list of bulk activation map collections is displayed.

 1. Select the collection that you want to publish and click **Open**.